mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_steady_state_moments_general.html)
 as an annotated Jupyter notebook)

-As discussed in XXX, one of the main factors contributing to cell-to-cell variability in gene expression is the change in gene copy number during the cell cycle as cells replicate their genome before cell division.
+One of the main factors contributing to cell-to-cell variability in gene expression is the change in gene copy number during the cell cycle as cells replicate their genome before cell division.
 Our minimal model accounts for this variability by considering the time trajectory of the distribution moments given by Eq. $\ref{eq:mom_ode_factorized}$.
-These predictions will be contrasted with the predictions from a kinetic model that doesn't account for gene copy numbers changes during the cell cycle in XXX.
+These predictions will be contrasted with the predictions from a kinetic model that doesn't account for gene copy numbers changes during the cell cycle in [Sec.
+4.4](#sec:ch5_sec05).

 Suppose we do not account for the change in gene copy number during the cell cycle or the partition of proteins during division.
 In that case, the dynamics